 British Rowing's Masters Commission is responsible for pursuing all aspects of the sport that concern Masters rowing, such as increasing participation and developing opportunities for competition.

-Internationally, Masters rowers have an annual championships called the FISA Masters Championships.
+Internationally, Masters rowers have an annual championships called the World Rowing Masters Regatta.

-There is a British Rowing Masters Championships which takes place annually in June and the Vesta Veterans Head (March) and the Veteran Fours Head (November) are also hotly contested events.
+There is a British Rowing Masters Championships which takes place annually in June and the Vesta Veterans Head (March), the Henley Masters Regatta (July), and the Veteran Fours Head (November) are also hotly contested events.

 You can talk to other Masters rowers on the Explore Rowing website where there is a discussion group and forum to help you find matching competition.

-There is also a Masters Handicap Interpolations spreadsheet available, to help work out interpolated handicap times for masters crews in head races.
+The Masters Handicap Interpolations spreadsheet has been updated to include the racing category 'J' (see pdf below).
+This will help to work out interpolated handicap times for masters crews in head races.